 Court Allows Sexual Abuse Case to Proceed Against Prep School

 - In re Oil Spill by the Oil Rig "Deepwater Horizon" in the Gulf of Mexico, on April 20, 2010, MDL2179 (E.D.
 La.
 2010-present): Co-lead trial counsel for a defendant in the multi-district litigation arising out of the Deepwater Horizon blowout and resulting oil spill.
-As a result of various settlements, our client is indemnified with respect to all claims for compensatory damages, and has settled with the U.S. government (subject to court approval) with respect to any claims for Clean Water Act penalties.
+As a result of various settlements, our client is indemnified with respect to all claims for compensatory damages, and has settled with the U.S. government

 - Confidential AAA Arbitration: Representation of Japanese trading company in a AAA arbitration in a multi-million dollar dispute involving the purchase and sale of galvanized steel coils.
 The three member panel issued a final award in favor of our client in 2010, and denied the respondent's counterclaim in its entirety.

 - Racepoint Partners, LLC v.
 JPMorgan Chase Bank, N.A.
 (N.Y.
 Ct.
 App.
 2010): Submitted an amicus brief on behalf of the American Bankers Association supporting affirmance of a decision in an action arising out of the Enron bankruptcy.
 Plaintiff noteholders had sued JP Morgan, the Trustee on certain bonds issued by Enron, asserting that Enron and the Trustee had breached the governing indenture and the Trust Indenture Act when Enron filed fraudulent reports with the SEC and the Trustee.
 The Court of Appeals affirmed the First Department’s decision, holding that indenture trustees have no obligation to review issuer’s SEC filings for substance.